 - Add more speakers if you have an amplifier that can support it

-- Use higher-power rated speakers and a higher power amplifier if high volume is your goal
+- Use higher-power rated speakers and a larger power amplifier if high volume is your goal

 For most people an average and good stereo amplifier can produce sufficient volume to fill a room or vehicle and turn up the volume from time to time.
 I like to use 50W or higher per channel as a good rule of thumb when buying an amplifier.

-A quick note on speaker positive and negative labels (+ and -)
+A note on speaker positive and negative labels (+ and -)

-Home stereo and car speakers normally often use a red or plus sign “+” to indicate the polarity for the speaker wiring terminals you need to use when connecting wire.
+Home stereo and car speakers normally often use a red or plus sign “+” to indicate the polarity for the speaker wiring terminals which you connect your wiring to.

 - In some cases, as black dot or a red or black stripe is used to mark the positive terminal